 Day 15 – Kaikoura - Mt Cook

-This morning we have included another of the world’s great train trips, the Taieri Gorge Railway.
+This morning we have included another of the world’s great train trips, the Taieri Gorge Railway, an iconic highlight of touring New Zealand.
 This stunning engineering feat travels through the Taieri River Gorge, crosses viaducts and through tunnels carved by hand more than 100 years ago.
 This afternoon you will drive to the Otago Peninsula and visit the Royal Albatross Colony at Taiaroa Head, the only mainland breeding colony of the Royal Albatross in the world.
 A visit is also made to the gardens of Lanarch Castle before returning to Dunedin.
 This evening you are free to dine out at your leisure.

 A leisurely departure this morning and head through Balclutha and Gore to Mandeville.
 During this lunch stop you will have the chance to visit the Croydon Aircraft Company who specialise in the restoration of de Havilland and other vintage aircraft.
-For a small cost you can enjoy a short flight on one of the famous vintage biplanes including a Tiger Moth or Dragonfly.
+For a small cost you can enjoy a short flight on one of the famous vintage biplanes including a Tiger Moth or Dragonfly; offering you a trip back in time when you visit New Zealand.
 Continue to the tranquil lakeside setting of Te Anau.
 In Te Anau you will stay at the Distinction Te Anau Hotel & Villas for 2 nights.
 Breakfast included plus dinner on day 18.